Welcome to the 16th ICML, the largest international conference on malignant lymphoma, to be held in Lugano, Switzerland, from June 15 to 19, 2021.

 For the first time, we have decided not to print the “Preliminary Program” and “Call for abstracts” in order to be more environmentally friendly.
 All information related to the 16th ICML is available on this website, which we invite you to explore.

-We are proud to announce that this edition is a very special one, marking the 40th anniversary of the first edition of the ICML, which was held in Lugano back in 1981.
-It will be a unique occasion to celebrate together with our participants and sponsors, our friends from the Advisory Board, our numerous reviewers and also with the city of Lugano.
+We are proud to announce that this edition is a very special one, since we celebrate the 40th anniversary of the ICML, which was held in Lugano back in 1981.
+It will be a unique occasion to celebrate together with our participants and sponsors, our friends from the Advisory Board, our numerous reviewers and also with the City of Lugano.

 We look forward to welcome you in Lugano for another exciting ICML!

 ICML President Organizing Committee Chairman